The Local Area

 Camel Creek (www.camelcreek.co.uk) at St Issey just beyond Wadebridge.
 A classic children’s adventure park and all-weather playground with wild rides, a huge range of attractions, shire horses and masses of indoor entertainment.
 Open year round.

 Follow the beautiful and scenic Camel trail -a great day out and very popular: By ferry to Padstow or drive to Wadebridge and hire bicycles, tandems and even baby buggy attachments.
 To Bodmin and onto the moors beyond.

-- More serious dining can be found at No 1 Rock Road on the seafront, The Brasserie at the St Enodoc Hotel or the Michelin-listed Dining Room up by Rock Newsagent (20 mins walk round golf course track – no need to go down to the road);
+- Seriously fine dining can be found at two exceptional restaurants in Rock - The Karrek (St Enodoc Hotel Gourmet) or the Dining Room up by Rock Newsagent (20 mins walk round golf course track – no need to go down to the road);

-- By Ferry : Fine-dining at Rick Stein’s Padstow restaurants & Paul Ainsworth’s No 6 amongst others, plus many more eateries and pubs: for the serious table traveller, there is an annual Autumn Food Festival in late Autumn;
+- By Ferry : Michelin Fine-dining at Rick Stein’s Padstow restaurants & Paul Ainsworth’s No 6 or the Prawn on the Lawn amongst others, plus many more eateries and pubs: for the serious table-traveller, there is an annual Autumn Food Festival in late Autumn;

-- Taxi or drive to: the Nathan Outlaw restaurants at Port Isaac for truly gastronomic experiences, or try Port Gaverne Inn or those at St Tudy or St Kew, The Maltsters at Chapel Amble and further afield Jamie Oliver’s Fifteen at Watergate Bay.
+- Taxi or drive to: the Nathan Outlaw restaurants at Port Isaac for truly gastronomic experiences; try Port Gaverne Inn or those at St Tudy or St Kew, The Maltsters at Chapel Amble and further afield Jamie Oliver’s Fifteen at Watergate Bay.

 Beach Ferry to Rick Steins Padstow Seafood school which offers short courses all year.